Mysthaps/LobotomyCorp/README.md

 *Note: The **Unlock All** function will **not** unlock Abnormalities' Information.
 You have to use Debug Mode's **Unlock** function.*

 ## Abnormalities, as Boss Blinds
-Some Abnormalities are able to *breach*.
+Some Abnormalities are able to ***breach***.
 In addition, some breaching Abnormalities can guarantee that the next Ante's boss blind is an Abnormality.
-These blinds are *superbosses*, make sure you're well-prepared before tackling on these challenges.
+These blinds are very hard to take down, make sure you're well-prepared before tackling on these challenges.

 ## Extraction Pack
-To help with discovering Abnormalities, a new Booster Pack type is added.
+To help with discovering Abnormalities, a new **Booster Pack** type is added.
 This pack allows you to pick one of three Abnormalities to add to your Joker slots.

 ## Ordeals
-coming soon???
+During the run, **Ordeals** can replace some blinds.
+These blinds are generally more difficult to take down compared to the other blinds, with **Dawn Ordeals** being the easiest, and **Midnight Ordeals** being much a lot more brutal.

+## Challenges
+*Note: Challenges are themed around Lobotomy Corporation itself, as such, they may spoil major parts of the game.*

+In some Challenges, Ordeals are guaranteed to appear.
+In others, you might be fighting **[[[INFORMATION REDACTED]]]**.
+Good luck, Manager.
+You will need it.

 # Requirements
 Requires the latest version **Steamodded** 1.0.0-ALPHA.